-The economic tests were based on 3R's future scenario of Brent oil prices, which GaffneyCline considers reasonable.
-3R provided the oil discount of Brent \ (1 - 5%).
+The economic tests for the reserves volumes were based on 3R's future scenario of Brent oil prices, which GaffneyCline considers reasonable.
+3R provided the oil discount; net oil prices were estimated as Brent - US\$6.50/Bbl (1-7.71%) as shown in Table 3.